 Abstraction of real-world phenomena.

 NOTE 1: A feature may occur as a type or an instance.
-Feature type or feature instance must be used when only one is meant.
+Feature type or feature instance should be used when only one is meant.

 NOTE 2: In UML 2, a feature is a property, such as an operation or attribute, which is encapsulated as part of a list within a classifier, such as an interface, class, or data type.